Royal Porthcawl Golf Club Course Review - Golf Monthly

 For me, the real joy of Royal Porthcawl is that rather than one or two standout holes, there are eighteen new and different challenges that have rightly hosted some top-flight tournaments but which can be enjoyed by all.

-With room for up to twelve, the Dormy accommodation means there is never any need to leave, and I very much enjoyed staying there with the Golf Monthly team a couple of years ago.
+With room for up to twelve, the Dormy accommodation means there is never any need to leave, and I very much enjoyed staying there with the Golf Monthly team a few years ago.

 A great, natural links, Royal Porthcawl frequently changes direction and elevation and you are rewarded with excellent sea views throughout.

 Protected by the wind and its very impressive bunkering, it is a delight from start to finish with far greater variety than many links courses.

-Royal Porthcawl Golf Club Course Review – Golf Monthly Verdict
+Royal Porthcawl Golf Club Course Review – GM Verdict

 A great layout delivering excellent variety.
-A brilliant old-fashioned clubhouse too
+A brilliant old-fashioned clubhouse too.
+Wonderful sea views all the way at the best course in Wales